rizinorg/cutter/docs/source/code.rst

 Connecting signals
 ^^^^^^^^^^^^^^^^^^

-To connect a signal to a slot, this is the preferred way to do it:
+To connect a signal to a slot, this is the preferred syntax:

 .. code:: cpp